comp110-lytle/comp110/site/resources/syllabus.md

 For example: By taking all 5 quizzes, your final exam’s weight is 10% of your final grade.
 If you must be absent from a quiz (see policy below), then the four quizzes you take will account for 24% of your final grade and your final exam will account for 16%.

 If, and only if, you take all three quizzes and your final examination score exceeds your lowest quiz score, then we will retroactively grant you an absence for the lowest quiz score and your final exam score will be worth 20%.

-## Quiz Absence Policy

-The quizzes will be held during the section you are registered for and are synchronous, in-person for both sections 001 and 002.

-If you are a part of an organization whose authorized university absences will conflict with two or more of the key dates of quizzes, you should plan on taking COMP110 in a future semester when these unfortunate, but important, conflicts will not arise.

-You may be absent for up to one quiz.
-To request absence from a quiz, you should submit this form before your absence: <>.

-To ensure these assessments are fair for all students enrolled in COMP110 this term, and to return graded quizzes as quickly as possible, we do not offer quiz makeups for credit for any reason.
-By being absent from a quiz, the quiz’s 6% credit will simply not be drawn down from your final exam score’s weight.
-As such, this is not a penalty, it simply means your mastery of this quiz’s material will be assessed on the cumulative final exam.

-We can offer everyone absent from a quiz the same learning experience of sitting for the quiz at some later date and receiving feedback on it, but a quiz taken in this fashion is not for credit and will not count toward nor against your mastery grade to ensure fairness to all students.

 ## Course Passage Policy